larryv/dotfiles/README.markdown

     $ make SHELL=/usr/local/bin/sh M4=gm4 install

+## Testing ##

+Intended reader: A future me who is trying to be responsible for once.

+Some (but not all) modules provide best-effort sanity checks.
+These are not particularly rigorous, so don't take passing results too seriously.

+Invoke `make` from the project root or use the nonstandard `-C` option to achieve the moral equivalent.

+-   Run all tests:

+        $ make check

+-   Run tests from specific modules:

+        $ make git-check
+        $ make gnupg-check
+        $ make zsh-check

+The tests use nonstandard tools, which are listed in [the makefile][].
+If any of the defaults are unsuitable, override them as necessary.

+  [the makefile]: Makefile

+    $ make GPG=gpg2 SHELLCHECK=/opt/local/bin/shellcheck gnupg-check

 ## Legal ##

 Unless otherwise noted, this work is published from the United States of